Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Numerical Results

 \subsection{Computational Platform \& Implementation Details}

-All the presented formulations were implemented in the Julia Programming language \cite{bezanson2017julia} using JuMP \cite{DunningHuchetteLubin2017} as the mathematical programming layer.
-All computational experiments were run on a regular laptop equipped with Intel\textsuperscript{\textregistered} CPU @ 2.60 GHz and 12 GB of RAM.
-Furthermore, CPLEX, a commercial MILP solver, was used to solve all the optimization problems.
-The solver was set up to utilize up to 12 available threads.
-Finally, \texttt{PowerModels.jl} \cite{8442948} was used to parse the RTS-GMLC's MATPOWER case file.
-We now present the results of the various computational experiments that corroborate the utility of the formulations and the effectiveness of the algorithms to solve them.
+All the presented formulations were implemented in the Julia Programming language \cite{bezanson2017julia} using JuMP \cite{DunningHuchetteLubin2017} as the mathematical programming layer and CPLEX as the MILP solver.
+All computational experiments were run on a regular laptop equipped with Intel\textsuperscript{\textregistered} CPU @ 2.60 GHz and 12 GB of RAM. \texttt{PowerModels.jl} \cite{8442948} was used to parse the RTS-GMLC's MATPOWER case file.